rfbujan/backend_Task1/README.md

 - 3 **Room for improvement** --> points where the solution can be improved
 - 4 **Instructions** --> instructions on how to run the solution and its tests

+**IMPORTANT:** for downloding, compile and run the application the following tools are needed:
+- GIT
+- maven 3
+- Java 8

 General Considerations
 ======================